 You’re not really a natural talent when it comes to socialising.
 It’s not that you don’t like to meet new people, you just don’t know what to say when put on the spot.
 You’re more of a ‘thinker’ so by the time someone asks (at a networking event) “Hey, tell me more about your business” your brain decides to produce about ‘99 answers’ at the same time.
 Your hands start to get sweaty and your brain… well, your brain basically goes on sleep mode.

-There you go looking like the ‘weirdo’ who doesn’t know what her own business/job is about.
+There you go looking like the person who doesn’t know what their own business/job is about.
 I know exactly how you feel.
-In my case, my brain decides to switch languages.
-Before you know I start saying something like “Trabajo en the marketing department para vier jaar”.
-I know!
-That’s like Spanish, English and Dutch in one sentence.
-Help!
+In my case, my brain even decides to switch languages too.

 So why is it important to be a better networker?